prometheusresearch/rios/docs/source/web_form_specification.rst

     :Description: This property contains the list of Enumerations that are presented to the user for them to choose from.
 The order that the Enumeration Objects are placed in this property is the same order that they will be presented on the front end.
+Only the enumerations specified in this property will be displayed to the user.
+If this property is not specified, then all enumerations will be displayed using their IDs.

 ``questions``
     :Type: Array of `Question Object`_